NouraBader-45/gp/Sprint 2 — With Pipeline/README.md

 8. Extract the relevant fields from generated alerts.
 9. Convert the alerts into the project's internal structured security-event format.
 10. Make the resulting security events available to the backend and later system components.

+A preliminary alert parser is included in `suricata_alert_parser.py` to demonstrate how Suricata EVE JSON alerts can be converted into structured security-event data.

 ---